shenwei356/csvtk/doc/docs/usage.md

   spread, wider

 Flags:
   -h, --help               help for spread
-  -k, --key string     field of keys. e.g -f 1,2 or -f columnA,columnB, or -f -columnA for unselect columnA
+  -k, --key string         field of keys. e.g -f 1,2 or -f columnA,columnB, or -f -columnA for unselect
-      --na string      content for filling NA data
+                           columnA
-  -v, --value string   field of values. e.g -f 1,2 or -f columnA,columnB, or -f -columnA for unselect columnA
+      --na string          content for filling NA data -s, --separater string   separater for values that share the same key (default "; ") -v, --value string       field of values. e.g -f 1,2 or -f columnA,columnB, or -f -columnA for unselect columnA

 ```